joberly/johnoberlyiii.com/content/projects/creations/network-monitor-microservice.md

 _August 2019 - February 2020_

-Golang microservice for monitoring datacenter network utilization.
+Golang microservice for monitoring data center network utilization.
 - Implemented and unit tested microservice.
 - Used OpenVSwitch to monitor network activity.
 - Deployed in the datacenter with SaltStack.